Coronavirus: Applicant Information

 Applicants may apply for 2021/22 entry at a later date, and a withdrawal of acceptance for 2020/21 entry will not affect consideration of any future application.
 We cannot guarantee that any future application will be successful given the large number of applications that we receive.

-I need to apply for a Tier 4 Student Visa in order to study at the RCA, but the Visa Application Centre(s) in my country is/are closed.
+I need to apply for a Student Visa in order to study at the RCA, but the Visa Application Centre(s) in my country is/are closed.
 What can I do?

 We will continue to monitor the VFS Global website for news on when centres may re-open, and recommend that prospective students do the same.
-We will issue CAS for incoming Tier 4 visa students three months prior to the start date of their programme; there is no change to that plan at this time.
+We will issue CAS for applicants requiring a Student Visa three months prior to the start date of their programme; there is no change to that plan at this time.
 We will update this page, and contact all affected students, if there are any changes.

 We are currently reviewing our issuance of CAS for new students and will be updating affected students in the coming weeks on the procedure for applying for a Student Visa.
 We are aware that the majority of visa application centres are closed, and that normal time scales for CAS issuance will be affected by the Covid-19 pandemic.